Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 \begin{theorem} \begin{enumerate}[label=\alph*)]

 \item All of the generating functions, $E_g$ for $g > 1$, have closed form expressions that are rational in terms of the auxiliary functions $h_0, f_0$ and their $x$-derivatives.
-As was also seen in (\ref{TMexp}), these expressions have an overall external weight of the form $x^{2-2g}$.
-The exponent, $2-2g$, is equal to the difference between the differential and polynomial weights of $E_g$.
+As was also seen in (\ref{TMexp}), these expressions have an overall external weight of the form $x^{2-2g}$. $E_g$ has polynomial weight 0 and differential weight $2g-2$.
 For genus 1, one has

 so that in this case the expression inside the logarithm is rational with polynomial weight 0, differential weight 2 and external weight 2; so this is at least an analogue of the weight relation for the higher genus generating functions.